arjorb/arjorb/README.md

 ## Hi there, I'm John U 👋🏾

-As a software engineer, I'm passionate about building powerful and elegant products that solve complex problems.
-I excel when collaborating with intelligent individuals who challenge me to improve. 🌱
+I specialise in web and mobile-native development, building effective solutions using modern frameworks and cloud infrastructure.
+Passionate about solving real-world problems and continuously learning through collaboration. 🌱

-🏗 Currently building with TypeScript, Next.js, React, React Native, SvelteKi
+🏗 Currently building with TypeScript, Next.js, React, React Native, SvelteKit

 <!--
 **arjorb/arjorb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.